ChuanyuXue/doit4u/README.md

 ## Why?

 The idea of "natural language hybrid programming" from what I realize that it may not be practical to expect ChatGPT to write an entire program for you, but it can excel at crafting small, isolated functions.
-But again, this is only a prototype made by simple Python script without any optimization, don't count on it really do it for you.
+But again, this is only a simple Python script without any code or prompts optimization, don't count on it really do it for you.